 Has multiple ventilation panels to help keep you cool in the hot summer months.
-Rounded veil keeps bees out while allowing you to see everything around you.
+A rounded veil keeps bees out while allowing you to see everything around you.
 Unisex design that is easy to size.

 Some users have been stung through the material.

 Heavy canvas material resists stings.
 Comfortable, roomy fit.
-Affordable price point for a backup or temporary suit.
-Lightweight and well ventilated.
+An affordable price point for a backup or temporary suit.
+Lightweight and well-ventilated.
 Veil mesh does not obscure vision.

 Gloves and pants are not included in the set.

-Gloves are very flexible in the thumb area allowing them to move exactly how you need them to.
+The gloves are very flexible in the thumb area, allowing them to move exactly how you need them to.
 The brass zippers help it maintain durability.
 Thick cotton keeps bees from stinging.

 Some users have reported that it runs a little small.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you think bees are just summer pests, think again.
 At least 30% of the world’s crops and 90% of wild plants flourish because of these hardworking insects and other pollinators.
 Many food crops would die without them.
 Keeping bees is big business in the U.S., but it’s also a hobby that’s growing in popularity.
 You can now find beehives in suburban backyards and on city rooftops as apiarists tend bees for the enjoyment – and the honey.